Integration by Substitution (DP IB Analysis & Approaches (AA)): Revision Note

 Find fraction numerator straight d u over denominator straight d x end fraction and rearrange into the form f left parenthesis u right parenthesis space straight d u equals g left parenthesis x right parenthesis space straight d x such that (some of) the integral can be rewritten in terms of u

-If limits are involved, use u equals g left parenthesis x right parenthesis to change them from x values to u values
+For a definite integral, use u equals g left parenthesis x right parenthesis to change the integration limits from x values to u values

 Rewrite the integral so everything is in terms of u rather than x

-This is the step when it may become apparent that x is needed in terms of u
+• This is the step where you may need to have x in terms of u

 • For quotients the substitution usually involves the denominator